-|This course is a continuation of EMTP 60A, the second of three modularized lecture series which paramedic students will learn and discuss Airway anatomy and management, EKG, 12 leads and discuss various respiratory emergencies.
+|Continuation of EMTP 60A, the second of three modularized lecture series.
+Discusses airway anatomy and management, EKG, 12 leads and discuss various respiratory emergencies.
 In addition students will learn and discuss neurological disorders, cardiovascular emergencies, musculoskeletal injuries and treatment, and GI, and GU anatomy and disorders.
-The program is designed to prepare student for employment as paramedic working for various EMS agencies, such as ambulance services, fire agencies, fixed & rotary wing operations, and hospital emergency departments.
-Intended for students admitted into the Paramedic Program; enrollment is limited to students accepted in the program.|
+Intended for students in the Paramedic Program; enrollment is limited to students accepted in the program.|

 |The student will be able to: |